kriansa/pve-kernel-builder/README.md

 ```

 Once it's finished, you can deploy.
 A deploy means the infrastructure needed for the build service
-to run will spin up as well as with one EC2 instance that will run the build.
-Once the build is
+to run will be prepared for builds, as well as a lambda function will be set to run daily.
-finished, the EC2 instance will automatically shutdown and terminate.
-You can run the deploy command
-as many times as you want, each time it will spin up only the required pieces (in which case, the
-EC2 instance) and then terminate after finished.

 ```shell
 $ make deploy
 ```

+After the deploy, the needed infrastructure to build the kernels will be on your AWS account, but no
+Kernel is built yet.
+You will need to [trigger the build manually][#manually-running-a-build] for
+the first time.

-## Setup repository
+### 2. Setup your local APT repository

 To get started using the compiled kernels from this project, you need to configure your Proxmox
 instances to use your new repository to get the `pve-kernel-5.3` package.
 That can be done by